VS800624/javaScript_practice_and_revise/README.md

 -This is the place where all variables and functions are stored as key value pairs. eg-{key: value ||  n:2;}

  2)code component[Thread of execution]
--This is the place where code is executed one line at a time
+-This is the place where code is executed one line at a time(i.e line by line).

 Note-
 *JavaScript is a synchronous single-threaded language

--Single threaded means JavaScript can execute once command at a time -Synchronous single-threaded that means JavaScript can execute one command at a time in a specific order.
+-Single threaded means JavaScript can execute once command at a time.
+-Synchronous single-threaded that means JavaScript can execute one command at a time in a specific order.

 Q) How JS code is executed?